Minimal Evaluation Period

-1. The very small advance fee is not an effective screening device.
-The small fee required to try a subscription, coupled with a money-back trial period, would result in subscription orders by many more people who really think they can evaluate a subscription in a few weeks, people who have no intention of trying a subscription for a period that is long enough to give it a chance to prove its worth.
-The low monthly fee, coupled with a money-back trial period, therefore means we would be sending many more refunds for small amounts of money to people who should not have subscribed in the first place.
+1. Our very small fee is not an effective screening device.
+The small fee required to try a subscription, coupled with a money-back trial period, would result in subscription orders by many more people who have no committment to trying a subscription for a period that is long enough to give it a chance to prove its worth.
 Generally, people who are willing to pay more are also more dedicated to making good use of the reports we provide.
 When we charged larger advance fees, more than 90% of the subscribers stayed with the program beyond the trial period and subscription renewals were common.
 When we changed to small fees charged monthly, we found less commitment and a greater number of "lookie loos" or "tire-kickers."
 However, we still wanted to avoid requiring a subscriber to commit to a 6-month or 1-year subscription.
-We finally decided that charging a small month by month fee without a money-back enticement to quit, gives people who are serious about evaluating a subscription service a chance to evaluate its effectiveness with very little at stake for each month of the evaluation period.
+We finally decided that charging a small month-by-month fee without a money-back enticement to quit, gives people who are serious about evaluating a subscription service a chance to evaluate its effectiveness with very little at stake for each month of the evaluation period.